Service and BillingToggle Nav

 Varnum LLP ("Varnum") is pleased to have you as a client of our firm.
 Throughout our relationship, you should have a clear understanding of the legal services we will provide.
 Any questions that you have will be dealt with promptly.

 THE ATTORNEY-CLIENT RELATIONSHIP

-The person or entity we represent is the person or entity identified in our engagement letter sent with this Memorandum and does not include any affiliates of that person or entity (i.e., if you are a corporation or partnership, any parents, subsidiaries, employees, officers, directors, shareholders, or partners of the corporation or partnership, or commonly owned corporations or partnerships; or, if you are a trade association, any members of the trade association).
+The person or entity we represent is the person or entity identified in our engagement letter and does not include any affiliates of that person or entity (i.e., if you are a corporation or partnership, any parents, subsidiaries, employees, officers, directors, shareholders, or partners of the corporation or partnership, or commonly owned corporations or partnerships; or, if you are a trade association, any members of the trade association).
 In proceeding with this relationship, you agree that our relationship is with you and not your affiliates, and that, as a result, it will not be necessary for us to obtain the consent of you or your affiliates in order for us to represent another client in a matter adverse to your affiliates.
 Furthermore, to the extent that our representation of others adverse to any of your affiliates may be deemed to require your consent, you give that consent.

 The attorney-client relationship will end at our completion of the services you have retained us to perform.
 If you later retain us to perform additional services, our attorney-client relationship will be reactivated.

 At the beginning of our relationship, where appropriate, we will establish a team of firm members to serve you.
 This Client Service Team will be led by one attorney who will serve as your Client Service Manager and primary contact at the firm.
 This attorney should be someone in whom you have confidence and with whom you enjoy working.